SoftwareAG/c8y-docs/content/datahub/configuring-offloaded-bundle/basic-functionality.md

 #### Deleting an offloading pipeline

 Click **Delete** to delete a configuration.
 The data lake artifacts, which have been produced by this offloading pipeline so far, are not deleted.
+To delete the actual data in your data lake, please use the tooling offered by the data lake provider, e.g. AWS Console or Azure Storage Explorer.
 You can only delete an offloading pipeline if it is not scheduled.

 #### Monitoring an offloading pipeline